parade | pəˈrād | noun

 a public procession, especially one celebrating a special day or event and including marching bands and floats.

-• Read about the Design and Manufacturing process for floats.
-Leave a comment with something new you learned and/or your idea for a float.
+- Watch this video about the design and manufacturing process for floats.
+Record 3 things you learned and an your idea for a float.

 image credit: https://www.flickr.com/photos/karmakazesal/4146346672